boriskirov/Fluidigrid/README.md

 - 2KB file
 - Change to `:root`values for customization
-- Use the [Fluidigrid Generator] (cssgenerator) to create your own naming convention for custom experienc
+- Use the [Fluidigrid Generator](cssgenerator) to create your own naming convention for custom experienc

 #### Check the examples